Finding the Best Places to Retire Since 2006!

 Longboat Key, Florida

-Overview: Spread over a barrier island on Florida's west central coast, beautiful Longboat Key lies between Sarasota Bay and the Gulf of Mexico.
-It is heavily developed, mellow and known for its stunning snow white beaches and striking aquamarine waters.
+Spread over an 11-mile-long barrier island on Florida's west central coast, beautiful Longboat Key lies between Sarasota Bay and the Gulf of Mexico.
+It is heavily developed and known for its stunning snow white beaches and striking aquamarine waters.
 Longboat is also known for its dozen roaming peacocks.

 The town is governed by elected officials and a federation of homeowner associations.
 Each association manages its own recreational facilities, which may include tennis courts and swimming pools.
 Neighborhoods are lush and well-manicured with a mix of stylish condominiums and single family homes.
-Although the beaches are lined with resort hotels, condomuniums and houses, 12 public access points ensure that the sand is reachable.
+Although the beaches are lined with resort hotels and other development, 12 public access points ensure that the sand is reachable.
 Longboat Key also manages four parks and a prestigious clay court tennis center.
 The marina has six restaurants, a fuel dock, onsite boat repair and a spa.
 St. Amands Circle offers the best in upscale dining and shopping.
 The Longboat Key Club is a four star resort.
 A five star resort, the St. Regis Hotel, is in the planning stages.

 The Longboat Key Center for the Arts produces concerts, exhibits, master classes and learning labs.
 The historical society has a lecture series and an annual fish fry fundraiser.
 Sarasota's more urban amenities are less than 30 minutes away.

 Age 45 or Better: 90%

 Cost of Living: 105% above the national average

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.

 At Least One Hospital Accepts Medicare Patients?
 No, but Sarasota Memorial Hospital is six miles away and accepts Medicare patients.